Anbaric could help TenneT with German offshore link plan

 “That would be a reasonable first package,” he said.

-A spokeswoman for TenneT TSO, the German arm of Dutch state-owned firm TenneT, said there had been “an exchange of information, but no more”.
+A spokeswoman for TenneT TSO, the German arm of Dutch state-owned firm TenneT TNETH.UL, said there had been “an exchange of information, but no more”.

 Anbaric earlier this month denied it was planning to bid for Tennet’s German unit.

 TenneT bought Germany’s biggest power grid in 2009.
-It is used mainly by E.ON.
+It is used mainly by E.ON (EONGn.DE).

 The Anbaric spokesman said on Monday that TenneT would remain the operator as Anbaric had no interest in that role.